camilgosmanov/GNPS/README.md

 5. Set the url to the GNPS job status page
 6. Set the working directory and output file names, then run the program
 7. When program is running in firefox, keep the window open in front to minimize loading time errors
-8. When the browser closes, the program is finished and the powerpoint and csv file will be output to downloads
+8. When the browser closes, the program is finished and the .pptx and .csv file will be output to downloads